-Anna Rakitina has been appointed assistant conductor of the Boston Symphony Orchestra and its Music Director Andris Nelsons beginning with the 2019-20 season for a two-year term and became only the second woman assistant conductor in the Boston Symphony’s history.
-In addition to her responsibilities in Boston, Anna Rakitina was named 2019-20 Dudamel Fellow with the Los Angeles Philharmonic.
-Under the supervision of the orchestra’s Music and Artistic Director, Gustavo Dudamel, she conducted Los Angeles Philharmonic youth concerts at Walt Disney Concert Hall and developed her craft through involvement in the LA Phil’s orchestral, education and community programs such as Youth Orchestra Los Angeles (YOLA) with the Music and Artistic Director Gustavo Dudamel.
+Anna Rakitina has been assistant conductor of the Boston Symphony Orchestra under its Music Director Andris Nelsons since 2019 and is only the second woman conductor to hold the position in the Boston Symphony Orchestra’s history.
+In addition to her responsibilities in Boston, Rakitina was named 2019/20 Dudamel Fellow of the Los Angeles Philharmonic and worked actively on the orchestra’s youth, education and community projects such as Youth Orchestra Los Angeles (YOLA) with the Music and Artistic Director Gustavo Dudamel.